MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 ```

-And then for each row in the table we'll need to extract the information and map it onto the result type.
+And then for each row in the table, we'll need to extract the information and map it onto the result type.
 This is where we use the `teamName` variable we declared earlier.

 ```